meanbee/magecert/adminhtml.md

 The configuration is parsed by `Mage_Adminhtml_Model_Config` and rendered in the admin area by the `Mage_Adminhtml_Block_System_Config_Form` block.

 When the configuration is saved, it is stored in the `core_config_data` table.
-The config ca have multiple values (rows), one fo each scope (e.g. default, website, store view)
+The config can have multiple values (rows), one for each scope (e.g. default, website, store view)

 To retrieve configuration values `Mage::getStoreConfig()` can be used.
 It prepends `default/stores/default` to `$config->getNode()` and so therefore is a wrapper around `Mage::getConfig()->getNode()`.